Code360In/katacoda-scenarios-16/3gpp-redis-go/intro.md

 <pre class="file">
-Still a lot to be done.
+there is still a great deal to be done
 </pre>